pattonsgirl/CEG3120/Projects/Project3/README.md

 - [How to SFTP](https://www.digitalocean.com/community/tutorials/how-to-use-sftp-to-securely-transfer-files-with-a-remote-server)
 - [Create & Extract with `tar`](https://linuxize.com/post/how-to-create-and-extract-archives-using-the-tar-command-in-linux)

-## Extra Credit - Hands Free - +10%
+## Extra Credit - Haproxy Container Image - +10%

-Have your CloudFormation template build everything out - configure haproxy to use the hosts & the hosts are configured with your site content, copy in `hosts` and / or `config files, etc.

-Things your template should not do:
-- copy a private key for ssh access among instances (this implies you would somehow expose your private key on GitHub)
-- delete the NAT Gateway resource & associated EIP
+Create a folder in `Project3` called `haproxy`.

+Copy in your `haproxy` configuration file.
+Create a `Dockerfile` that will build from the [`haproxy` Official Iamge](https://hub.docker.com/_/haproxy/) and copies your `haproxy` configuration file to the default location for `haproxy` in the container filesystem.

+Build and push a container image to a **public** DockerHub repository in your account (don't overwrite your website repository :wink:)

+Modify your CloudFormation template to pull and run your `haproxy` container image - do not install `haproxy` to the instance.

+Add a section to [Part 4](#part-4---README) explaining your additions.

-## Extra Credit - HTTPS - +20%
+## Extra Credit - HTTPS - +10%

 Enable HTTPS (SSL encryption) for your load balancer.
 I am going to leave some choice here of whether you have only your load balancer decrypt / encrypt packets for the hosts or have the hosts handle the decryption / encryption.

-You will owe a very good write up on all elements involved to set up HTTPS.
 A start, which mentions some additional things you'll need, is [HAProxy SSL Termination](https://www.haproxy.com/blog/haproxy-ssl-termination)

+Add a section to [Part 4](#part-4---README) explaining your additions.

 ### Useful HTTPS Resources
 These are a collection of sites I used to set up HTTPS and get the correct SSL certificate (remember haproxy wants a "combo" file of the private and public cert)